 Bigby: I'm the lap dog, huh?
 Here, fetch.

-Bufkin is bound to get a few chuckles from his mischief involving his theft of Crane's wine, and his chipper and friendly nature in contrast to Bigby's Hardboiled Detective demeanor.
+Bufkin is bound to get a few chuckles from his mischief involving his theft of Crane's wine, and his chipper and friendly nature in contrast to Bigby's Hardboiled Detective demeanour.

 As well as being able to peek on him using the magic mirror, revealing that he's drinking on the job rather than finding the books.

-The pan reveal of Toad's aghast expression after finding Bigby having landed on and totalled his car.
+The pan reveal of Toad's aghast expression after finding Bigby having landed on and totaled his car.

 This becomes a bit of Fridge Brilliance when you remember how much Toad of Toad Hall loved his motorcars and it's not the first time his car's been toadaled.

 The crime scene investigation at the end of Episode 2 can be this.
 The proper way to figure things out is to connect the bitten apple and the torn dress to the killer's Snow White murder fantasy but if you play your cards wrong you could end up "deducing" that the killer is a kinky cross-dresser who gets hungry when he murders people.